encapsulate-xyz/solana-monitoring-ops/README.md

 This Ansible playbook automates the deployment and configuration of Solana Monitoring Tools.
 It ensures that the necessary dependencies, configuration files, and services are properly set up and running.

+**Note**: The Solana exporter used in this project is based on the open-source work from [qskyhigh/solana-monitor-public](https://github.com/qskyhigh/solana-monitor-public).
+All credit goes to the original author for making this available to the community.

 ## Table of Contents

 - [Requirements](#requirements)